-The fallacy of globalism at it’s finest.
+The fallacy of globalism at its finest.

-Definition: “the action or practice of publicly expressing opinions or sentiments intended to demonstrate one’s good character or the moral correctness of one’s position on a particular issue”.
+Definition: “the action or practice of publicly expressing opinions or sentiments intended to demonstrate one’s good character or the moral correctness of one’s position on a particular issue.”

-IE: “These are my opinions and I am better than you because of them”.
+IE: “These are my opinions and I am better than you because of them.”
 It’s the sinister tactic of the dependent parties.

-Virtual signaling increases government dependency by taking all of the above reasons and protects them from logical discussion.
+Virtual signaling increases government dependency by taking all the above reasons and protects them from logical discussion.
 How can someone fight against social programs if immediately they are deemed as evil people who hate the poor?
-It’s a sinister tactic and one that is sure to continue for long into the future.
+It’s a sinister tactic and one that is sure to continue for a long time into the future.

 Problems of Government Dependency

-A Large Number of Americans Don’t Pay Taxes
+Many Americans Don’t Pay Taxes

-“America is increasingly moving away from a nation of self-reliant individuals, where civil society flourishes, toward a nation of individuals less inclined to practicing self-reliance and personal responsibility” – Heritage Foundation report on government dependency.
+“America is increasingly moving away from a nation of self-reliant individuals, where civil society flourishes, toward a nation of individuals less inclined to practicing self-reliance and personal responsibility”—Heritage Foundation report on government dependency.

 In 2011, 44.7% of Americans did not pay income taxes.
 This means the burden on actual taxpayers is astronomically high, to support all those dependent on government programs.

-If everyone paid their fair share – could it work?
+If everyone paid their fair share, could it work?
 Sure.
 Even if it is morally wrong to take from others.
 But the fact is, is that many Americans don’t contribute.
 Thus, those that do shield the greatest burden.
 And isn’t it also morally wrong to punish those who strive to work hard and do well in life?